xJeris/BC-surfs_up/README.md

 Purpose

 ## Results
-* bulleted list of 3 differences.
+* bulleted list addressing 3 key differences.

 ## Summary
 High-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.